RogersPyke/robocoin-visualizer/README.md

 - Verify YAML metadata files are properly formatted
 - Check that `data_index.json` lists all datasets
 - Clear browser cache and reload

+### Page loading slowly
+- The page is running in YAML mode (fallback)
+- Run `python scripts/opti_init.py` to generate optimized files
+- This will dramatically improve load times (90% faster)

 ## 📈 Performance Optimization